smillfilm/DADS7202_Deep_Eggs/README.md

 - We compare performance of **5 different CNN architectures** spanning from 2014 to 2022, covering different design philosophies.
 - We use **2-Stage Fine-tuning** strategy (freeze → unfreeze) with **Weighted CrossEntropyLoss** to handle class imbalance.
 - All experiments are tracked using **Weights & Biases (W&B)** for reproducibility.
+- **W&B Sweep (Bayesian optimization)** is used for systematic hyperparameter tuning across all architectures.
 - Finally, we use [**`GradCAM`**](#-gradcam-analysis) technique to visualize what the CNN has learned.

 [🔝](#highlight)